mono/website/docs/tools+libraries/tools/gendarme/faq.md

 **3** : The runner founds errors in the (default or user supplied) configuration files.
 Specific error messages should be printed on the console.

 **4** : The runner execution was interrupted by a non-handled exception.
-This is likely a bug inside Gendarme and should be reported on Novell's bugzilla ([http://bugzilla.novell.com](http://bugzilla.novell.com)) or on the mailing-list.
+This is likely a bug inside Gendarme and should be reported on the mailing-list.

 Features
 ========